 Patrick was educated at Eton College, Harvard University and Harvard Business School.
 He was Senior Partner & co-founder at Doughty Hanson & Co., Managing Director and Investment Committee member at Towerbrook Capital Partners and Managing Partner.
 He is currently co-founder at Bregal Freshstream, holds several non-executive company directorships and is the founder and a Trustee of the Horizon Foundation and a Trustee of the Royal National Children’s Springboard Foundation.

 Duncan is both a former Rugby School student and parent.
 He has had a 34-year career with PricewaterhouseCoopers including 22 years as a Partner specialising in private equity and financial services mergers and acquisitions.
 He is a member of PwC’s Global, UK and Middle Eastern Supervisory Boards.

 Charlotte was headteacher of Rugby High School until her retirement in 2019 and is a past chair of the Grammar School Headteachers’ Association.
-She now uses her experience of more than 40 years in education serving on the governing bodies of three schools.
+She now uses her experience of more than 40 years in education serving on the governing bodies of four schools.
 At Rugby she chairs the Academic Committee and is the Safeguarding Governor.